sisbell/stackwire-gpt/README.md

 chatcmpl-774QelDpcSp02xIJSH2kpdj1WyNsJ, character-action.prompt, 2057, 111, 23, 134
 ```
 ## Building this project
 Make sure that you have dart installed.
-And then from the project root
+And then from the cli directory root
 > dart pub get
 >
 > dart compile exe bin/stackwire.dart -o stackwire